Foreign travel advice

 Working in China

 You should research your prospective employer before coming to China and get the correct visa to allow you to work legally.
 You can only work if you have a Z visa - tourist and business visit visas don’t allow you to do so.
+You must also hold a valid work permit.
 The local police regularly carry out routine checks on companies/schools.
 Violation of Chinese Immigration Laws can result in severe penalties, including imprisonment, fines, deportation, a travel ban preventing you from leaving China, and an exclusion order, which prevents you from returning.

-Although your employer/an agency may submit the application on your behalf, it’s your responsibility to make sure you abide by Chinese immigration laws.
+Although your employer/agency may submit the application on your behalf, it’s your responsibility to make sure you abide by Chinese immigration laws and that your visa, work permit and any other necessary documents are valid.
 You can do this by contacting the Chinese Embassy to check visa requirements and making sure you (rather than an employment agency) research the institution you’re going to work for before you leave the UK.
-When submitting your visa application, check that the details are correct eg, the name of the company and that your job title and location match your role and city you are working in.
+When submitting your visa application, and when you receive your work permit, check that the details are correct i.e, the name of the company and your job title and location match your role and city you are working in.
 If they don’t, you can be detained.

-If you intend to change employer you should check with the Chinese authorities whether a new visa is required.
+If you intend to change employer you should check with the Chinese authorities whether a new visa and work permit is required.

 Teaching in China can be a rewarding experience but it’s important that you research the school or university thoroughly before you travel.
 There have been increasing incidents of teachers being arrested and detained (which could lead to deportation) for working on the wrong visas.
 Some have also got into disputes with their employers, who have refused to pay their salaries.

 You can help avoid this by making sure you (rather than an employment agency) research the institution and visa regulations properly before you leave the UK.
 It’s illegal to work in China on a tourist or business visit visa.
-If you intend to change employer in China you should check with the authorities whether a new visa is required.
+If you intend to change employer in China you should check with the Chinese authorities whether a new visa and work permit is required.